 Think about a reliable plan in advance to stay on top and get your shipments out considering the new restrictions from Amazon.
 It is worth making supplies as early as possible to have enough reserves before the upcoming events and holidays.

 In recent years, some of the sellers faced problems with receiving inventory.
 Amazon has created a Guide to FBA Holiday Sales Dates.
-Look at the schedule for the 2020 season.
+Look at the schedule for this year's season.

 How to prepare for Black Friday

 Look at the next 7 steps to prepare for Black Friday and Cyber Monday: